nandin/yelpmlproject/README.md

 # Methods
 A supervised learning approach for predictive data analysis, specifically tree-based models and regression, were utilized.

-+ Regression: Linear Regression and Ridge Regression
++ Regression: Linear Regression, Ridge Regression, and Lasso Regression
 + Tree-based Models: Decision Tree and Random Forest

 The Sci-kit learn packages for the chosen regression and tree-based models were used.
 A 70 - 30 split was used in order to split the data into a training set and a testing set.